jimetevenard/Weather-Concourse-Resource/README.md

 This weather API has an update time of *an hour*.

-So, the resource will be consider as _updated_ by Concourse-CI every hour.
+So, the resource will be considered as _updated_ by Concourse-CI every hour.

 The `check_every` concourse param should be aligned with this duration to avoid unnecessary calls to the API.